 Our Data Indigenous

-The Our Data Indigenous app was developed out of the Kitatipithitamak Mithwayawin Covid-19 Indigenous project, as a response to our partners about the challenges they were facing when it came to accessing timely health data to make informed community decisions in the pandemic.
-The app has since evolved, and is not being utilized for a variety of projects across Canada and in Puerto Rico, including environmental monitoring, water sampling, community health and wellbeing, language revitalization, and more.
+The Our Data Indigenous (ODI) app is a FREE survey-based app co-developed between research and Indigenous communities to address concerns around data and research sovereignty.
+The app is currently being utilized for a variety of projects across Canada and in Puerto Rico, including environmental monitoring, water sampling, community health and wellbeing, language revitalization, and more.
 The app has become a great tool for communities to be able to collect, maintain and store their own data, while ensuring that any information collected can be collected by the community and kept in the community.
-The digital app is open to any Indigenous communities in Canada looking to collect and gather data in their community.
+The digital app is open to anyone in Canada looking to collect and gather data in their community.
 It has been designed to be easy to use by community members and leadership.

 It is important that research is done in a way that respects and acknowledges traditional knowledge and values of Indigenous Peoples.
 For this Digital App Project, each community will have complete control over their own data.
 Thus, it is vital that all data is owned and in complete control of the local Community, and will remain with the community.